AI Automation Needs a Workflow Map Before It Needs a Chatbot

 Business owners and operations teams evaluating AI automation

-Start with the workflow.
-The model is just one part of the machine.
+Always start with the workflow.
+The shiny AI model is really just one small part of the overall machine.

 Start here